Qbizinc/qbiz-wiki/training/Certifications/AWS_ML_Specialty.md

 # Exam Material
 ## Data Engineering
 ### 1.1 Create data repositories for machine learning
-Dataset generation

-Key AWS Services
-Ground Truth
-Mechanical Turk
-Kinesis Data Analytics
-Kinesis Video Streams
+> **For the exam you need to understand...**
+>
+> how to generate data with SageMaker Ground Truth, Mechanical Turk, Kinesis Data Analytics, and Kinesis Video Streams
+> know tradeoffs between AWS storage solutions {.is-info}

+<br></br>
 ### 1.2 Identify and implement a data-ingestion solution
 ### 1.3 Identify and implement a data-transformation solution
 ## Exploratory Data Analysis
 ### 2.1 Sanitize and prepare data for modeling
+> **For the exam you need to understand...**
-> **Question Specific**
+>
-> Understand what to do when you have imbalanced data
+> what to do when you have imbalanced data
-> Understand what to do with variable that are highly correlated
+> what to do with variable that are highly correlated
-> Understand why and how to augment data in both tabular and image form
+> why and how to augment data in both tabular, image, and text form
-> Understand how to handle missing values and outliers {.is-info}
+> how to handle missing values and outliers

-fgf
+> how to clean text data
+> how to handle scaling and normalizing tabular and image
+> SageMaker specific practices (formats, labels, pipe vs file, local mode, etc.)
+{.is-info}

+<br></br>
 ### 2.2 Perform feature engineering

 ### 2.3 Analyze and visualize data for machine learning